‘Nothing wrong with TOR; just take the politics out’ – Kludjeson

-Chief Executive Officer of Kludjeson International Limited, Prince Kofi Kludjeson, has said there’s nothing wrong with the state-owned Tema Oil Refinery, only that “people want to import oil and sell and they don’t want to go through the structure, that’s all”.
+The Chief Executive Officer of Kludjeson International Limited, Mr Prince Kofi Kludjeson, has said “there’s nothing wrong with” the state-owned Tema Oil Refinery, only that “people want to import oil and sell and they don’t want to go through the structure, that’s all”.

 Mr Kludjeson told Korku Lumor on the Class Morning Show that the Tema Oil Refinery is only a company that politicians must take their hands off.